-From Victim to Victimizer, Kagame's Becoming a Not-So-Benevolent Dictator
+From Victim to Victimizer, Kagame's Becoming a Not-So-Benevolent Authoritarian

 From the point of view of Rwandan security, Kagame’s strategy appears to have worked.
 He has not been involved in any foreign war since his country pulled out of Congo in 2009, but it’s hard to think that he doesn’t have a close eye on his neighbors, especially with elections at hand and external interference very likely.

-Kagame is running for a third term as Rwandan president on Friday, August 4.
-He wouldn't have been eligible, but a 2015 referendum that passed with 98.4 percent of the vote allows him to stay in power until 2034, if he keeps being elected.
-No doubt, he will win on Friday.
+Kagame was running for a third term as Rwandan president on Friday, August 4.
+He wouldn't have been eligible, but a 2015 referendum that passed with 98.4 percent of the vote allows him to stay in power until 2034, if he keeps being elected—and so he was, with that implausible 99 percent.
 In the 2003 presidential elections, he racked up more than 95 percent of the vote.
 In 2010 he garnered 93 percent.
 No doubt he is very popular, still, among many Rwandans, but in virtually any other country in the world, such numbers would be considered risible measures of tyranny.

-Despite not having a strong opposition, Kagame doesn’t want to take chances.
+Despite not having a strong opposition, Kagame didn't want to take chances.
 In May, the National Electoral Commission (NEC) published new regulations that required parties or individuals who wish to campaign on Facebook, Twitter, WhatsApp, Instagram, YouTube, or other websites to submit the content for approval to the electoral body two days in advance.
 But a month later, the decision was reversed after the U.S., the U.K., the Netherlands, Germany, and the E.U. issued strong statements against the restrictions on social media.

-But it appears Kagame may have done far worse than trying to stop free speech.
+Elsewhere, it appears Kagame may have done far worse than trying to stop free speech.
 His opponents have a way of meeting untimely ends at home and even when they flee abroad.

 As documented by Amnesty International, one—who served as intelligence chief—was strangled in South Africa.
 Another—who served as cabinet minister—was assassinated in Kenya.
 Rwandan death squads allegedly have tried to infiltrate Europe.
 Criticisms can easily be interpreted as insults to the lanky leader, and Kagame wouldn't accept any of that.

-“The climate in which the upcoming elections take place is the culmination of years of repression,” Muthoni Wanyeki, Amnesty International's Regional Director for East Africa, the Horn and the Great Lakes, said in the report last month, which focuses on Friday’s elections.
+“The climate in which the upcoming elections take place is the culmination of years of repression,” Muthoni Wanyeki, Amnesty International's Regional Director for East Africa, the Horn and the Great Lakes, said in the report last month, before Friday’s elections.
 “Rwanda’s history of political repression, attacks on opposition figures and dissenting voices in the context of previous elections, stifles political debate and makes those who might speak out think twice before taking the risk.”

 When the elections were announced in Kagame’s favor this weekend, world leaders—including those Americans and Britons who often sing his praises—were expected to rush to congratulate him.
 But as the State Department statement about voting irregularities made clear, even Washington is having its doubts.
 Now who will actually confront him over the deaths of so many thousands?
 Who will call him out as the dictator that he is?